Key Takeaways:

 Take these essential steps to increase your chances of success in court or at settlement.

-- Draft A Demand Letter: Clearly state your claim, the breach, and what compensation you seek.
+- Draft a Demand Letter: Clearly state your claim, the breach, and what compensation you seek.

 - Compile Supporting Documents: Save all texts, emails, and receipts related to the agreement.

-- Avoid Delay: Don’t wait too long, filing late can forfeit your claim under the statute of limitations.
+- Avoid Delay: Don’t wait too long; filing late can forfeit your claim under the statute of limitations.

-- Consult With Legal Counsel Early: An attorney can advise whether your agreement is likely to be enforceable.
+- Consult with Legal Counsel Early: An attorney can advise whether your agreement is likely to be enforceable.
 They may help negotiate a settlement before trial.

 Being proactive and strategic before entering court can significantly increase your chances of a favorable outcome.
 You can also avoid unnecessary litigation costs altogether.